vyjith/dns-lookuptool-bash-script/README.md

-# dns-lookuptool-bash-script
+# DNS lookup script
-:+1: I beilve this is good script for Linux admin :shipit:
+I beilve this is good script for Linux admin :+1: :shipit:

-sudo apt -y install whois

-Please note that this script only works on the linux machine

 ## **Description**
 --------------------------------------------------